ubc-stat-grad/ubc-stat-grad.github.io/grad-positions.markdown

 funding is available for each hangout (depending on the number of events, we might be able to cover part or all of the bill).

+**USS Coordinator**
+*Volunteers needed:* 1 \\
+*Duties:* be the liaison between the SGSA and the USS (Undergraduate Statistics Society) at UBC.
+Duties would likely involve being the person of contact for the USS, attending meetings with USS executives as necessary, and organizing/finding volunteers to organize events held in collaboration with the USS.
+Examples of possible events include a ``Meet a Grad Student'' session for statistics undergraduates and research/co-op flash talk sessions.

 ## Filled positions